raviumadi/MIDILogger/README.md

 You could use `timidity` or any software synthesiser to generate `.wav` files of your composition.

+## User Notes

+When you run this script, a figure window pops, from where the keypress commands are read in.
+Press `s` to start recording, and `x` to stop.
+The .mid files are generated with `timestamp-username.mid` format and stored in the `rec/` folder.
+Change the `recpath` in the script if you wish to store the files elsewhere.

 ## Limitations

 In the current version, the control commands are ignored.
 Please send a pull-request if you would like to take it from here.

 Happy Recording!